Karawan Riad

 These palatial digs near the Andalous Quarter will transport you to a time of Sultans and caravanserai, albeit lavishly updated with 21st-century whistles and bells.
 From here you can dip in and out of the medina with ease, all the while knowing you’re coming home to plush lounges, foot rubs, and chilled rosé.

-These days this is arguably the ancient medina’s most up-and-coming hood thanks to the rapid regeneration of neighbouring R’cif.
+These days this is arguably the ancient old city’s most up-and-coming hood thanks to the rapid regeneration of neighbouring R’cif.
 The installation of new plazas (best enjoyed after the sun goes down when they are at their liveliest), polished cedar-clad souks and fondouks, a renovated tannery and a soon-to-open riverside walk, all under 10 minutes’ walk away, means visitors can now discover Fez’s myriad secrets in a little more style.
 It’s blessedly easy for taxi access too.

 Soaring proportions combined with 21st-century engineering dazzle the second you walk through the door of this 17th-century palace and it’s a real treat for architecture buffs.
-The focal point being a contemporary stone courtyard criss-crossed by tongue and groove that gives it a geometric aspect, softened by potted palms, easy chairs and a discreet, classical Arabic play list – basically it’s the sort of spot you could loll about for hours joyfully doing nothing.
+The focal point being a contemporary stone courtyard criss-crossed by tongue and groove that gives it a geometric aspect, gentleened by potted palms, easy chairs and a discreet, classical Arabic play list – basically it’s the sort of spot you could loll about for hours joyfully doing nothing.

-Service and Amenities
+Services and Amenities

 Super friendly and eager to ensure your stay is a special one for the most part, though it can feel a little stiff at times in that rather old-fashioned, liveried way.
 There are some odd rules too, like not serving wine in your room.
 Aside from this, staff invest lots of time getting to know guests and understanding their needs – Fez isn’t always easy to navigate and a caring hand to push you in the right direction can make all the difference between a good stay and a great one.